ekimb/mapquik/README.md

 `mapquik` takes a single FASTA/FASTQ input (`gzip`-compressed or not) as input.
 Multi-line sequences, and sequences with lowercase characters, are not supported.

-If you have [`seqtk`](https://github.com/lh3/seqtk) installed, you can use

-`seqtk seq -AU reads.unformatted.fq > reads.fa`

-to format reads accordingly.

 ## Output

 The output of `mapquik` is a regular PAF file.